mike-hobson/lfric_core/documentation/source/user_guide/technical_articles/lfric_distmem_impl.rst

 .. _dofownership:
 .. figure:: images/DofOwnership.svg

-   Figure 3: Examples of the three different types of dof.
+   Examples of the three different types of dof.
 Four partitions, P0-P3, of a distributed, lowest order W0 field are shown.
 Only the halo cells for partition P1 are shown - other halos are omitted from the diagram for clarity.
 The cells within each